Neuronal-Oscillations/group-handbook/docs/data_storage_and_processing/setup_MNE_FLUX_jupyter.md

 # Start Jupyter job on cluster

-After following the previous steps, you should be able to use the Neuronal Oscillations Group functions (nog functions).
+You should be able to use the Neuronal Oscillations Group functions (nog functions) if you followed the "first steps" instructions.
 To start a jupyter server that you can connect to from your local machine's browser, use:

 ```bash
 nog_jupyter_server